Fort Worth police investigate arrest caught on video

 "It was disturbing that the officer chose to ignore the assaultive act," Crockett said.
 "The officer instead wanted to ask her about her mothering skills."

-Craig told CNN she didn't want to talk about the incident but expressed thanks to people who watched the video and showed support.
+Craig told CNN she didn't want to talk about the incident, but expressed thanks to people who watched the video and showed support.

 "I just want to thank God right now," Craig said.